• Skip to primary navigation

 Research Assistants

-Harshini Thanga Raj Malini is a second-year student pursuing a B.S.A in Biology (cellular and molecular) while minoring in business.
+Harshini Thanga Raj Malini is a third-year student pursuing a B.S.A in Biology (cellular and molecular) while minoring in business.
 After graduating, she hopes to attend medical school.
-This will be her third year in the CHART lab, and she plans to continue researching the impact of environmental and cultural factors on stress.
+This will be her fourth year in the CHART lab as she started collaborations while in high school, and she plans to continue researching the impact of environmental and cultural factors on stress.
 Outside of school, she enjoys spending time with her friends, working out, watching early-2000s rom-coms, and listening to the hundreds of Spotify playlists she makes.

 Catherine (Katie) Sherk received their B.A. in Psychology in December at the University of Texas at Austin in December 2023.
 Catherine’s research interests include studying social and environmental factors that impact health across the lifespan and the role various physical diseases/disabilities have on cognition.
 Additionally, they are interested in how early stress and trauma impact health outcomes over the lifespan.
 Catherine hopes to pursue a PhD in Clinical Psychology and to become a neuropsychologist.
 During their free time, they enjoy spending time with their cat, learning new skills (like crochet), going to the library, and spending time with their friends and boyfriend.